williammuchui/linux-command-search/README.md

  ╚═════╝ ╚═════╝ ╚═╝     ╚═╝╚═╝     ╚═╝╚═╝  ╚═╝╚═╝  ╚═══╝╚═════╝ ╚══════╝
 ```

-Commands is a simple command-line tool that lists all available Linux commands
+Commands is a simple command-line tool that lists and searches available Linux
-directly in your terminal.
-It's designed to help users quickly discover and
+commands directly in your terminal.
+It's designed to help users quickly discover
-explore the commands they can use in their Linux environment.
+and explore the commands they can use in their Linux environment.

 ## Table of Contents